ThomasGriffiths12/pages-site/CV.md

 ## Skills:

--Strong understanding of computer hardware and software.
+-Strong understanding of computer hardware and software. <br>
--Some knowledge of CG software and tools, such as Photoshop, Blender and Maya.
+-Some knowledge of CG software and tools, such as Photoshop, Blender and Maya. <br>
--Good knowledge of C++, C# and Lua programming languages.
+-Good knowledge of C++, C# and Lua programming languages. <br>
--Experience working with Unity 3D
+-Experience working with Unity 3D <br>
--Experience with .NET, DirectX and OpenGL frameworks.
+-Experience with .NET, DirectX and OpenGL frameworks. <br>
--Good knowledge of Advanced 3D Graphics techniques, such as parallax occlusion mapping and procedural terrain generation.
+-Good knowledge of Advanced 3D Graphics techniques, such as parallax occlusion mapping and procedural terrain generation. <br>
--Good problem-solving skills.
+-Good problem-solving skills. <br>
--Excellent communication skills.
+-Excellent communication skills. <br>
--Good organisational skills.
+-Good organisational skills. <br>
--Ability to work independently as well as in a group.
+-Ability to work independently as well as in a group. <br>
--Experienced with multiple source control software such as GitHub, Perforce and Bitbucket.
+-Experienced with multiple source control software such as GitHub, Perforce and Bitbucket. <br>
--I can perform well under pressure of deadlines in a fast-paced work environment.
+-I can perform well under pressure of deadlines in a fast-paced work environment. <br>
--Good teamwork skills, demonstrable from work done in college and university.
+-Good teamwork skills, demonstrable from work done in college and university. <br>

 ---